zackmdavis/Less_Wrong_Drafts/said_achmiz_in_his_felon_stripes_stands_far_above_you_now.md

 Well spoken!
 Habryka reports that he "really care[s] about this flag too" and that "much of the decisions [he has] made around LessWrong have been to foster a culture that understands and rallies behind this flag."
 He expresses hope that his acknowledgement of the risks of sycophancy will give supporters of the culture of excellence "a bit more trust that [he is] tracking some things they care about."

-And it would give a bit more trust _if Habyrka were telling the truth_.
-But the remainder of the post persistently construes criticism as "punishments" or as claims to have "violated some social norm", and ultimately announces a ban of Achmiz on the grounds that the judgements Achmiz expresses have deleterious social effects (bringing the site closer to the alleged Sneer attractor).
+And it would give a bit more trust _if Habryka were telling the truth_.
+But the remainder of the post persistently construes criticism as "punishments" or as claims to have "violated some social norm", and ultimately announces a ban of Achmiz on the grounds that the judgements Achmiz expresses have deleterious social effects (bringing the site closer to the alleged sneer attractor).
 That is, the entire point of the post is to announce that the moderators are preventing Achmiz from openly discussing _Less Wrong_ authors and their contributions!

 One can only infer that Habryka is lying or self-deluding when he claims to care about a "Every individual owns their own judgment of you" principle.
-One almost has to wonder if the text of the "flag" was ghostwritten; Habyrka shows no sign of even understanding the concept elsewhere in the post.
-After a discussion of Achmiz's alleged commenting patterns (which I thoroughly critique in the next section), Habyrka speculates that users will "ultimately give up feeling dejected and like a lot of people on LessWrong hate you".
+One almost has to wonder if the text of the "flag" was ghostwritten; Habryka shows little sign of even understanding the concept elsewhere in the post.
+After a discussion of Achmiz's alleged commenting patterns (which I thoroughly rebut in the next section), Habryka speculates that users will "ultimately give up feeling dejected and like a lot of people on LessWrong hate you."
 Setting aside the obvious irrationality of this inference—there's no good reason to think that one user's persistent questioning of your ideas implies that "a lot" of people "hate" you—well, so what?

 I mean it.
 So what?
 Habryka just told us 900 words earlier that just because you're anxious about others criticizing your ideas doesn't mean the website is going to accomodate you!
+Anyone can scroll up and read it.
 Does he expect us not to remember?
-How dumb does he think we are?

-## Misrepresentations in Habyrka's Analysis of Achmiz's Comments
+## Misrepresentations in Habryka's Analysis of Achmiz's Comments

-Habryka presents "a breakdown of the core dynamics that make comment threads with Said rarely worth it" with examples, which would be clarifying if the examples demonstrated what Habyrka claims they do.
+Habryka presents "a breakdown of the core dynamics that make comment threads with Said rarely worth it" with examples, which would be clarifying if the examples demonstrated what Habryka claims they do.

-As an example of a comment that "read[s] like an implicit claim that you have violated some social norm [...] for which you deserve to be punished (though this will not be said explicitly), or if not that, make you look negligent by not answering an innocuous open-seeming question", Habyrka presents [a comment by Achmiz on Benjamin Hoffman's "Zetetic Explanation"](https://www.lesswrong.com/posts/i2Dnu9n7T3ZCcQPxm/zetetic-explanation?commentId=NzCRof9btBFkc6PhS), in which Achmiz juxtaposes quotes of Hoffman mentioning "the ordinary means by which they navigate their lives" and "the sorts of skills used in time-travel or Robinson Crusoe stories" as things that ideal pedagogy should connect to, with the comment, "Hm."
+As an example of a comment that "read[s] like an implicit claim that you have violated some social norm [...] for which you deserve to be punished (though this will not be said explicitly), or if not that, make you look negligent by not answering an innocuous open-seeming question", Habryka presents [a comment by Achmiz on Benjamin Hoffman's "Zetetic Explanation"](https://www.lesswrong.com/posts/i2Dnu9n7T3ZCcQPxm/zetetic-explanation?commentId=NzCRof9btBFkc6PhS), in which Achmiz juxtaposes quotes of Hoffman mentioning "the ordinary means by which they navigate their lives" and "the sorts of skills used in time-travel or Robinson Crusoe stories" as things that ideal pedagogy should connect to, with the comment, "Hm."

 It's expressed rather elliptically, but this is just an ordinary criticism of the post: Achmiz thinks Hoffman is in error to present portrayals of skill in fantasy fiction as representative of good holistic pedagogy of real-world skills.
 (And for the benefit of readers lacking the reading comprehension to understand the original comment, Achmiz [explained what he meant](https://www.greaterwrong.com/posts/i2Dnu9n7T3ZCcQPxm/zetetic-explanation/comment/s6JBxwJu3hePu8ydB) in followup discussion.)
 Whether you agree or disagree, this is clearly an on-topic, intellectually substantive comment.
 The only way I can read it as "an implicit claim that [Hoffman] violated some social norm" "for which he deserves to be punished" is if there's a social norm against making posts that can be criticized, for which the punishment is criticism—but that would be absurd and contrary to the nature of a discussion forum.
-Arguing is not a punishment!
+[Arguing is not a punishment!](https://www.lesswrong.com/posts/n4ukoQzkgbAqpzqb5/argue-politics-with-your-best-friends)

-Habyrka [cites another response from Achmiz to Hoffman](https://www.greaterwrong.com/posts/i2Dnu9n7T3ZCcQPxm/zetetic-explanation/comment/9NReWbLRe5Xv4SKid) as an instance of Achmiz "dismiss[ing] your response as being totally insufficient, confused, or proving the very point he was trying to make".
+Habryka [cites another response from Achmiz to Hoffman](https://www.greaterwrong.com/posts/i2Dnu9n7T3ZCcQPxm/zetetic-explanation/comment/9NReWbLRe5Xv4SKid) as an instance of Achmiz "dismiss[ing] your response as being totally insufficient, confused, or proving the very point he was trying to make".
 This, at least, is a fair description—but Habryka doesn't address whether the dismissal is justified!
 Is it not conceivable that someone might write a response that's insufficient, confused, or proving the very point the critic was trying to make?

-In the comment in question, Achmiz is disputing Hoffman's claim that the explanation of yeast in the post was adequate for being competent "competent to interact with the thing, and with its precursors, or at least have an idea of how you’d learn to do so."
-When [Hoffman claimed the post empowers the reader to make hard cider from apples](https://www.lesswrong.com/posts/i2Dnu9n7T3ZCcQPxm/zetetic-explanation?commentId=k67htq5c4fQAC9C54), Achmiz [disputed this by pointing to cider-making instructions that claim that naïve methods produce poor results, and arguing that Hoffman's methodology of "Zetetic explanation" is therefore inadequate](https://www.lesswrong.com/posts/i2Dnu9n7T3ZCcQPxm/zetetic-explanation?commentId=qw6DzYx57484YiAtr)—which Haybrka cites as Achmiz "continu[ing] to make insinuations that your failure to respond properly validates whatever judgment he is invoking", _again without addressing the merits of Achmiz's claim_.
+In the comment in question, Achmiz is disputing Hoffman's claim that the explanation of yeast in the post was adequate for being "competent to interact with the thing, and with its precursors, or at least have an idea of how you'd learn to do so."[^baking] When [Hoffman claimed the post empowers the reader to make hard cider from apples](https://www.lesswrong.com/posts/i2Dnu9n7T3ZCcQPxm/zetetic-explanation?commentId=k67htq5c4fQAC9C54), Achmiz [disputed this by pointing to cider-making instructions that claim that naïve methods produce poor results, and arguing that Hoffman's methodology of "Zetetic explanation" is therefore inadequate](https://www.lesswrong.com/posts/i2Dnu9n7T3ZCcQPxm/zetetic-explanation?commentId=qw6DzYx57484YiAtr)—which Haybrka cites as Achmiz "continu[ing] to make insinuations that your failure to respond properly validates whatever judgment he is invoking", _again without addressing the merits of Achmiz's claim_.

+[^baking]: As an [accomplished baker](https://www.datasecretslox.com/index.php/topic,7398.msg290680.html#msg290680), Achmiz is in a credible position to tell.

 But the merits matter!
 If someone believes that Achmiz is applying the wrong standard when he expects that an explanation of yeast adequate to make one competent at interacting with it should allow one to make good bread or cider, that could at least be argued.

-But Habryka evinces no interest in arguing it.
-He concludes his summary of commenting dynamics by noting that when other commenters ask by what standard Achmiz is invoking a negative judgement, Achmiz explains that he's talking on the object-level and not trying to implicitly assign someone low status.
+But Habryka shows no interest in arguing it.
+He concludes his summary of commenting dynamics by noting that when other commenters ask by what standard Achmiz is invoking a negative judgement, Achmiz explains that he's talking on the object-level and not trying to assign someone low status.

-It's hard to see what the alleged problem is supposed to be here!
+It's hard to see what the alleged problem is supposed to be here.
+The comments about yeast are in fact on the object level about yeast.
 One can only infer that Achmiz's supposed crime is ... disagreeing with an author in a multi-comment exchange, and not being convinced by their replies?
 But on a discussion forum that attempts to grapple with difficult topics at the frontiers of human knowledge, this should be routine.
 People aren't always going to agree. ([Bayesian reasoners would never disagree to disagree](https://en.wikipedia.org/wiki/Aumann%27s_agreement_theorem), but humans are far from the theoretical ideal.)
 Part of disagreeing is not finding the other's replies adequate.
 (If you did find them adequate, that would presumably resolve the disagreement.)
 Not finding the other's replies inadequate is, in some sense, a negative judgement, but of a kind that's implied by any substantive disagreement.

 Punishing Achmiz for this makes no sense.
-For the sake of the website, one can only hope that Habyrka doesn't really mean it, and is just arbitrarily singling out Achmiz for persecution on the basis of personal feelings; if applied consistently, it would amount to wholesale endorsement of the LinkedIn attractor.
+For the sake of the website, one can only hope that Habryka doesn't really mean it, and is just arbitrarily singling out Achmiz for persecution on the basis of personal feelings; if applied and enforced consistently, it would amount to wholesale endorsement of the LinkedIn attractor.

 ## You Can Too Ignore Unwanted Comments